Zubax/bugface_bf1/MANUFACTURING.md

 (note that the jumper itself is marked as not to be installed).
 The microcontroller will start the embedded bootloader, accessible via the serial port.
 Once the board is powered, the tweezers can be removed.
+It is adviced to use the following tool for flashing: <https://github.com/Zubax/zubax_serial_updater>.

 2. Using any available STM32 serial bootloader tool, load the DFU bootloader image onto the board at zero offset (i.e. 0x08000000, which is the address of flash).

 3. Disconnect the board from USB.

-It is adviced to use the following tool for flashing: <https://github.com/Zubax/zubax_serial_updater>.

 ### Using JTAG/SWD

-Connect the SWD port of the target board to any other SWD adapter (e.g., another Dronecode Probe).
+1. Connect the board to USB and SWD pins of the board to any other SWD adapter (e.g., another Dronecode Probe).
+SWD pins are marked on the bottom side of the board: SWD, GND, SWC, 5V.
+Note, that 5V pin is target voltage probe pin.
+Don't connect it to any power supply.

-Using any of the available tools, flash the DFU bootloader image at 0x08000000 (i.e., at the start of the flash memory).
+2. Using any of the available tools, flash the DFU bootloader image at 0x08000000 (i.e., at the start of the flash memory).

-The following comand can be used to create a loadable ELF from a flat binary:

-    arm-none-eabi-objcopy -I binary -O elf32-little --change-section-address .data=0x08000000 blackmagic_dfu.bin blackmagic_dfu.elf

-Or download a prebuilt blackmagic_dfu.bin file from here: <https://files.zubax.com/products/dronecode_probe>.
+3. Disconnect the board from USB.

 ## Flashing the main firmware